 Shingles is also called herpes zoster.
 It is a painful skin rash caused by the herpes zoster virus.
 This is the same virus that causes chickenpox.
 After a person has chickenpox, the virus remains inactive in the nerve cells.
 Years later, the virus can become active again and travel to the skin.
 Most people have shingles only once, but it is possible to have it more than once.

-Anyone who has had chickenpox can develop shingles.
+Anyone who has ever had chickenpox can develop shingles.
 But your risk is greater if you:

 The first sign of shingles is usually pain, burning, tingling, or itching on one part of your face or body.
 You may also feel as if you have the flu, with fever and chills.